-- P.E kit must be purchased for all students for P.E lessons. - The P.E dress code consists of an athletic shirt with the ISF logo, and shorts/pants from the offered range. - ISF Sports Academy shirt and jersey is also acceptable.
+P.E. kit must be purchased for all students' use during P.E. lessons.

+The P.E. dress code consists of an athletic shirt with the ISF logo and shorts/pants from the offered range.

+ISF Sports Academy shirt and jersey is also acceptable.